 On January 25, 2021, the Company completed the acquisition of Sofdesk, a privately-held company.
-Sofdesk provides design tools and services software for residential solar installers and roofing companies and will enhance the Company's digital transformation efforts.
+Sofdesk provides design tools and services software for residential solar installers and roofing companies and was acquired to enhance the Company's digital transformation efforts.